A World to End (preview)

 I felt my ire rise.
 “Are you poisoning us?”

 “Let the potion wear off and your glitch will go away.
 It’s a broken game bug,” he replied.
-“It’s not a big deal.
-Players glitch out all the time.
-One fell out of the world and died a few weeks back.”
+“Let’s get to that paper.”

 “May not have died,” I replied, “if they never collided with something, they may still be falling.”

-“Well, then they’ll wish they just died.”
+“Well, then they’ll wish they just died,” Sergei stated matter-of-factly.
+“Can we get back to the plan?”

 “If we can reset the world,” Valentine replied.
 “End the world… sorry, this glitch… we could bring them back to the surface.”